Complete the inquiry form on the right to help us gauge interest. We will attempt to add more seats in this or a similar course.

 Introduction to cybersecurity, fundamental security design principles, programming flaws, malicious code, web and database security, cryptography algorithms and hashing functions; overview of computer networks and common network threat vectors.
 No credit if taken after CS 266.
-Prerequisites: CS 008, CS 021.
+Prerequisites: CS 008, CS 110 with a grade of C- or better.

 Learning Objectives: Understand key concepts/terms, such as threats, vulnerabilities, and controls Understand fundamental security design principles Understand confidentiality, integrity, and availability Be able to identify common authentication methods Be able to identify common access controls Gain exposure to the types of programming flaws that introduce vulnerabilities Understand web security best practices and common threats Understand database security best practices and injection threats Identify common cryptographic algorithms Understand the technique of password hashing and salting Gain a solid foundation of computer network principles, protocols, and security

-The course grade is comprised of a variety of assignments, quizzes, a final exam, and discussions.
+The course grade is comprised of a variety of assignments, quizzes, a final exam/project, and concept questions.